Majjhima Nikāya 106

 Saupādāno, ānanda, bhikkhu na parinibbāyatī”ti.

-A mendicant with grasping does not become extinguished.”
+A mendicant with fuel for grasping does not become extinguished.”

 “Kahaṁ pana so, bhante, bhikkhu upādiyamāno upādiyatī”ti?